California Electronic Benefit Transfer Project

-Electronic Benefit Transfer (EBT) is an electronic system that automates the delivery, redemption, and reconciliation of issued public assistance benefits.
-EBT is the method for distributing CalFresh benefits (formerly known as Food Stamps and currently known federally as Supplemental Nutrition Assistance Program [SNAP] benefits), California Food Assistance Program benefits, and cash aid benefits.
-EBT is currently used in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.
+Electronic Benefit Transfer (EBT) is the system used in California for the delivery, redemption, and reconciliation of issued public assistance benefits, such as CalFresh benefits (formerly known as Food Stamps and currently known federally as Supplemental Nutrition Assistance Program or SNAP benefits), California Food Assistance Program benefits, and cash aid benefits.
+EBT is used here in California, and is also used in the other 49 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.

-The CalFresh Program, formerly known as Food Stamps and federally known as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
-The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
+The CalFresh Program, formerly known as Food Stamps and federally known as the Supplemental Nutrition Assistance Program or SNAP, can add to your food budget to put healthy and nutritious food on the table.
+The program issues monthly electronic benefits that can be used to buy most foods at many markets, food stores, and farmers’ markets.

 - County Websites